 - If you are walking on trails, stay on the path, do not get into the forest to explore; it’s pretty dangerous.

-- Do not step on or walk into the volcano crater; this is one of the active volcanoes in Costa Rica and it’s dangerous and, if you get caught, you will get expelled from the park.
+- Do not step on or walk into the volcano crater; it’s dangerous and, if you get caught, you will get expelled from the park.

 - Leaving garbage on any section of the park might get you in trouble with the police; and also causes damages to the park.
 Please take all trash out of the park.

 – Can you drive to poas volcano in the night?

 You can get to the park entrance, which is pretty close to the crater and with good altitude, but you can not go into the park out of the official schedule.